Skip to Content

 • They also break down pretty quickly when cooking which releases their creaminess in the form of starches right into the body of the soup

-What about the okra, is it slimy?
+what about the okra, is it slimy?

 Now when you’re cooking this dish it may be a good idea to keep family members out the kitchen.
 Ham hocks ain’t really all that familiar to a generation of folk and okra is always polarizing.